2100 accredited US Universities for Graduate Programs. 400+ specializations.

 Are there any one year masters programs in Museum, Museology and Curatorial Studies?

-What are the differences between a Master’s in Museum Studies and a Master’s in Library Science?
+What are the differences between a Master’s in Library Science and a Master’s in Museum Studies?

 Are there universities offering Museum and Curatorial Studies Masters Program with No GRE requirements?